isomerpages/pmo-nccs/_singapores-climate-action/2i-low-carbon-tech.md

 ---
-title: Low Carbon Technologies
+title: Low-carbon Technologies
 permalink: /singapores-climate-action/low-carbon-tech/
 third_nav_title: Mitigation Efforts
 ---

-### LOW CARBON TECHNOLOGIES
+### LOW-CARBON TECHNOLOGIES

 Singapore is studying emerging advanced low-carbon technologies such as Carbon Capture, Utilisation and Storage (CCUS) and low-carbon hydrogen as potential longer-term options to reduce Singapore’s carbon emissions.
 This includes the following studies which were concluded in June 2021: